AnyLoc/AnyLoc/README.md

 ## Contents

-The contents of this repository as as follows
+The contents of this repository as follows

 | S. No. | Item | Description |
 | :---: | :--- | :----- |